-With Halloween just around the corner, frightening things are popping up all over the place.
-However, one place to avoid scary surprises is your business website!
+Halloween is not the only time that people enjoy being frightened.
+If that were the case, the horror film genre would be dead and gone.
+One place to avoid scary surprises is your business website!
 Read on to learn five reasons you should choose your WordPress theme carefully.

 It is no secret that CourseVector loves WordPress.
 We recommend it to our customers and use it when we design a majority of our sites.
 There are a lot of resources available to help with WordPress website design, one of the most popular being the theme.